schickta/Adszu/README.md

 * WP7AdFinder: This Windows Phone 7 application (Silverlight) demonstrates the consumer capabilities of the platform.
 It enables the user to scan a QR Code with their WP7 phone, then send the code to the Adszu platform which analyzes the code, and determines the most-appropriate ads to display.
 WP7AdFinder displays the ads returned by the platform.

-The Adszu concept and source code is copyright by Todd Schick and is for demonstration purposes only.
+The Adszu concept and source code is copyright (c) by Todd Schick and is for demonstration purposes only.
 It may not be used for any purpose without written permission by Todd Schick.